Overview

 What Makes taw-ui Different

-Every schema supports confidence (0–1) and source provenance.
-No other library surfaces AI uncertainty in the UI.
+Every schema includes confidence (0–1) and source provenance as first-class fields.
+No other UI library surfaces AI uncertainty in the interface.

-Numbers count up with springs.
+Numbers count up with spring dynamics.
 Skeletons shimmer with physics.
-Entrances are settled, not popped.
+Entrances are eased, not popped.
+Motion that feels earned.

-Parse failures render with field-level details and "Did you mean?" suggestions.
-Never silent null.
+Parse failures render inline with field-level details and "Did you mean?" suggestions.
+Every error is an opportunity to fix a prompt — not a silent mystery.

-One Zod schema defines tool output, validates on server, validates on client, infers types.
+One Zod schema defines the tool output shape, validates server-side, validates client-side, and infers TypeScript types.
+No synchronization required.

 Error Handling in Action

-When the LLM returns { title: "Revenue", amount: 142580 } instead of the expected schema, taw-ui doesn't silently fail:
+When the LLM returns { title: "Revenue", amount: 142580 } instead of the expected schema, taw-ui doesn't silently fail.
+It renders a helpful inline error with field-level details and correction suggestions.
+Every error is a prompt iteration opportunity.